 5. The same is done for the following years.
 In the beginning of year 2, RL / SYD would be 7 / 36 = 0.1944.
 0.1944 x $25,000 = $4,861 expense for year 2.

 Below is the summary of all four depreciation methods from the examples above.

-Here is a graph of the book value of an asset over time with each method.
+Here is a graph showing the book value of an asset over time with each different method.

 Enter your name and email in the form below and download the free template now!